csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

    equivalent to the concept we’ve been discussing in this article so far.
 To get the metric we’ve been referring to as `DOMContentLoaded`, you need `window.performance.timing.domContentLoadedEventStart`.
-   * Because deferred JS is guaranteed to run after synchronous JS, this event also marks the point that all synchronous work is complete.
+   * Because `defer`red JS is guaranteed to run after synchronous JS, this event also marks the point that all synchronous work is complete.
 2. **`domContentLoadedEventEnd`:** The end event captures the time at which all JS wrapped in a `DOMContentLoaded` event listener has finished running: